 A quick look around your home will probably reveal one inescapable truth: a lot of the modern conveniences and comforts around us today involve the work of electrical appliances of some sort.
 Just think about the sheer variety of electronics within your home, beyond the television and using a washer and dryer to deal with those cloth diaper covers:

-Cooking: Well, chances are that you are going to pull the raw ingredients for whatever you are cooking out of the refrigerator or deep freeze.
+Cooking: Well, chances are that you are going to pull the raw ingredients for whatever you are cooking out of the refrigerator or deep freeze in your home.
 You might use a mixer to blend things up, then pop the dish into the stove or microwave.
 Once you are done, all the empty dishes go into the dishwasher, and the leftovers back in the fridge.

 Exercising: Electronics have revolutionized the way that we exercise.
 It used to be that any attempt at physical fitness involved a test of a person against the elements, one of which included boredom.
 It can get really tiresome running for miles all alone.
 Today, we have progressed from the Walkmans of the 1980s through the Discmans of the '90s to today's ubiquitous iPod.
-All of these electronics have come in handy for those looking for a little bit of entertainment on their exercise routine, outside of the repetitive noise of their footsteps.
+All of these electronics have come in handy for those looking for a little bit of entertainment on their exercise routine, or on their way running errands.

 And then, of course, there is entertainment itself.
 Perhaps nowhere is the electronic advancement more apparent than in the ways we amuse ourselves on a regular basis.
 It started out with the radio, families gathering around for fireside chats, sports programming, and so on.
 Then television came along, with access to images filmed in real life.
 Today, the average house is likely to have two or more television sets, DVD players, computers, home stereo systems, home theatre systems, video game consoles, VCRs, and the entertainment list goes on and on.
 There is nowhere that electronics are more evident than in the ways humans entertain themselves.

-Aside from running on electricity, though, what do all of these various household tools have in common, from cameras to extras in your aquarium supplies?
+Aside from running on electricity, though, what do all of these various household tools have in common, from cameras to lighting?
 Well, they all cost a certain amount of money.
 One of the strange things about electronics is that they tend to diminish in price even as technology advances, but that does not mean that they are always economical choices.
 Depending on the relative luxury of the item in question, electronics can really start ramping up household bills.

 Of course, once you make that purchase you want to be sure that the product will last.
 This is one of the trickier parts of electronics shopping; some pieces seem to last forever, while others have a pretty short shelf life.
 What you need is some advice on quality, warranties, and reliability.
 We will take a look at some of these important areas as far as the consumer is concerned in closer detail in our articles.

-So make this site a place to stop when it comes to your own questions about buying electronics in the Toronto area.
+So make this site a place to stop when it comes to your own questions about buying electronics.
+If you want to know how to choose between heating appliances we can help.
 These pieces of equipment come into play in virtually every area of our daily lives, and it is important to be an informed consumer when it comes to their purchase.
 We are here to help you gather that information.